 Who is responsible for paying for a funeral?

 If the deceased did not pre-arrange and pre-pay for a funeral plan, then the responsibility for paying for a funeral falls to the immediate next of kin.
-This can, understandably, be quite a burden for many people, and is why more seniors today are considering setting up simple cremation arrangements.
+This can, understandably, be quite a burden for many people, and this is why more seniors today are considering setting up simple cremation arrangements.

 Pre-planning can be a simple and affordable option, giving families peace of mind for when the time comes.